Three warfares: Distraction

 Three warfares has been labelled a tool for distraction by Western analysts, with the aim of distracting from the "much larger organizational and operational infrastructure that exists under the CCP".

-Usage
+Examples

-China's deployment of the "three warfares" strategy has been recognised by several strategists, including Professor Kerry Gershaneck of MCU, Seth G. Jones of CSIS, Associate Professor Michael Clarke of ANU and the former CIA analyst Peter Mattis.
-The French Ministry of Defence considers the strategy to be the core of China’s political warfare.
+China's deployment of the "three warfares" strategy has been recognized by several strategists, including Professor Kerry Gershaneck of MCU, Seth G. Jones of CSIS, Associate Professor Michael Clarke of ANU and the former CIA analyst Peter Mattis.
+The French Ministry of Defence considers the strategy to be the core of China's political warfare.
 The strategy has been seen as part of Beijing's ability to link all elements of national power for strategic ends.
 It may include the building of military bases in contested areas, done, not for kinetic purposes, but for psychological effect.

 Australia and New Zealand

 According to Sascha Dov Bachmann, Professor in Law at the University of Canberra, China has since 2000, employed influence operations that have eroded the sovereignty of both Australia and New Zealand.
 It aims to undermine the integrity of the organic political processes in both countries to manufacture a friendly political environment for Beijing through the use of influence and disinformation campaigns.
 According to Anne-Marie Brady, the Chinese Communist Party works with the Chinese diaspora as part of a united front strategy to advance Chinese political and economic interests in New Zealand, with goals including cultivating local political leaders in the country.